-Before a determination is made whether or not repairs are necessary, it is of utmost importance to have an understanding of the geological content of the existing soils beneath the foundation in question.
+Before a determination if foundation repair is necessary, it is important to have a basic understanding of the geological content of the existing soils.

-Soil composition can radically vary from one lot to another for a plethora of reasons, so even if a repair is warranted, the solution could be an entirely different pier system, drainage solution, soil injection, root barrier installation, or an excavation and disable project could be the correct intervention.
+Soil composition can radically vary from one lot to another for a number of reasons.
+If foundation repair is necessary, the solution could be a different pier system, drainage solution, or something else.

-Often times, simple corrections to grading, water mitigation with gutters or redirected downspouts, or even a repaired plumbing leak or redirected a/c drip line is all that is necessary to correct movement in the foundation.
+Often times simple corrections to grading, water mitigation, or even a repaired plumbing leak or redirected a/c drip line.

-Having a basic understanding of both physics and applied mechanics is of paramount importance when assessing potential foundation movement, since there should be a distinct correlation with the signs of foundation movement with both the soil composition and potential causation of expansion or contraction depending on the soil plasticity.
+Having a basic understanding of both physics and applied mechanics is of paramount importance when assessing potential foundation repair.
+A direct correlation between the foundation movement, and the cause movement in the soil must be identified to determine the correct foundation repair.

-Depending on the plasticity index, the amount of shrinking or swelling will vary, as well as the permeability, compressibility, or shear strength in the soils.
+Depending on the plasticity index of the clay soils, the amount of shrinking or swelling will vary.

-For these reasons alone, this information is essential in identifying the right solution for long term stability.
+For these reasons, this information is essential in identifying the right solution for long term stability.

-Plasticity index, also known as Atterberg limits, is the basic measure of the critical water contents of soil: shrinkage limit, plastic limit, and liquid limit.
+Plasticity index is known as Atterberg limits, and is the basic measure of the critical water contents of soil.

-Soil injections, drainage, and a complete underpinning of a foundation lifted beyond the total PVR, or potential vertical rise, can be used to mitigate further movement, but is often misinterpreted as settlement or soil consolidation where no problem exists at all.
+Soil injection, drainage, and a complete underpinning of a foundation lifted beyond the total potential vertical rise, can be used to mitigate further movement.
+This is often misinterpreted as settlement, or soil consolidation, where no problem exists at all.

 Consolidation is a process by which soils decrease in volume.
 It occurs when stress is applied to a soil that causes the soil particles to pack together more tightly, therefore reducing volume.
-When this occurs in a soil that is saturated with water, water will be squeezed out of the soil, which can cause settlement of the foundation.
+Once saturated soil that had the water squeezed out, can create a need for foundation repair.